Ice Warrior: Television series

 Doctor Who is a British science-fiction television series that began in 1963.
-Its protagonist is the Doctor, an alien who travels through time and space in a ship known as the TARDIS, as well as their travelling companions.
-When the Doctor dies, they are able to undergo a process known as "regeneration", completely changing their appearance and personality.
-Throughout their travels, the Doctor often comes into conflict with various alien species and antagonists.
+Its protagonist is the Doctor, an alien who travels through time and space with travelling companions in a ship known as the TARDIS.
+When the Doctor dies, they undergo a process known as "regeneration", completely changing their appearance and personality.
+Throughout their travels, the Doctor comes into conflict with many alien species and antagonists.

 The Ice Warriors are a reptilian warrior race from Mars who wear bio-mechanical armour which protects them from attack and hostile temperature conditions.
-The Ice Warriors have sonic weapons mounted into the wrists.
-They follow an honour code and are ruled either by an "Ice Lord", or an "Ice Queen".
+They are equipped with sonic weapons mounted into the wrists.
+They follow an honour code and are ruled either by an "Ice Lord" or an "Ice Queen".

 Classic era

-The Ice Warriors first appeared in the 1967 story The Ice Warriors, set on Earth during a future ice age in the year 3000.
-After a scientific team discovers an Ice Warrior spacecraft buried underneath the ice, the hibernating crew is revived.
-The Second Doctor thwarts their attempt to take over the scientists' base.
+The Ice Warriors first appeared in the 1967 serial The Ice Warriors, set on Earth during a future ice age in the year 3000.
+The hibernating crew of an Ice Warrior spacecraft buried underneath the ice are revived by a scientific team.
+The Second Doctor thwarts the Warriors' attempt to take over the scientists' base.
 The Ice Warriors returned for the 1969 serial The Seeds of Death.
 In this story, mid-21st century Earth has grown dependent on the matter transmission system T-Mat.
 An Ice Warrior strike force, seeking to conquer Earth, sends seeds through the T-Mat that are intended to make Earth more suitable for Martian life.
-After this plan is thwarted by the Second Doctor and his companions, the invading Martian fleet is sent into an orbit around the Sun.
+After this plan is thwarted by the Second Doctor and his companions, the invading Martian fleet is sent into orbit around the Sun.

-In 1972's The Curse of Peladon the Ice Warriors have renounced violence and become members of the "Galactic Federation", an alliance of various races.
-A group of them are part of a delegation to negotiate the planet Peladon's entry into the Federation.
+In 1972's The Curse of Peladon, the Ice Warriors have renounced violence and become members of the "Galactic Federation", an alliance of several races.
+A group of them are part of a delegation sent to negotiate the planet Peladon's entry into the Federation.
 The Third Doctor initially suspects that the Ice Warriors are behind an attempt to sabotage the proceedings but accepts that they have changed after the Ice Warriors save his life.
 With their help, the Doctor foils a plot to prevent Peladon's admission.
 A sequel, The Monster of Peladon, aired in 1974 and is set 50 years after the events of The Curse of Peladon.
 Here, the Ice Warriors are depicted serving as Federation peacekeeping troops.
 Their leader, the Ice Lord Azaxyr, is secretly working with an enemy of the Federation and seeks to return to the species' warlike past.
-Azaxyr tries to impose martial law and take over Peladon, but is stopped by the Peladonians and the Third Doctor.
+Azaxyr tries to impose martial law and take over Peladon but is stopped by the Peladonians and the Third Doctor.